To establish a case of negligence under Nevada law, the plaintiff to prove four things:

 Plaintiffs who were partially to blame for their injuries may still be able to win damages under Nevada’s modified comparative negligence laws.
 But the plaintiff must make sure to file suit before the two-year statute of limitations in Nevada passes.

-In this article, our Las Vegas personal injury attorneys define negligence in Nevada personal injury cases:
+In this article, our Las Vegas personal injury lawyers define negligence in Nevada personal injury cases:

 Also see our article on negligence per se lawsuits in Nevada personal injury cases.

 Most negligence cases arise out of an accident where no one meant for anyone to get hurt.
-But intentions are irrelevant in negligence cases.
+But intentions are irrelevant under the theory of negligence.
+What matters is whether the alleged wrongdoer (“tortfeasor”) failed to act as a reasonable person in similar circumstances would act in that situation.

-Whenever someone’s “breach of duty of care” harms another person, that victim may have a viable negligence claim.
+Whenever someone’s “breach of duty of care” harms another person, that injured party may have a viable negligence claim.

-Negligence is one of the most frequently litigated claims (“torts”) following these accidents:
+Negligence is one of the most frequently litigated causes of action following these accidents:

 - automobile collisions in Nevada